 So you’ve got yourself a lovely new pair of pointe shoes!
-But wait, there’s something missing…yes you guessed it: before you can wear your new shoes, you have to sew on the ribbons!
-The first time you do this it will take time and patience, but it’s all part of the pointe shoe experience and you’re going to have to do it many, many, MANY more times, so sit tight and you will get better with practice!
+But wait, there’s something missing…yes you guessed it: before you can wear them, you have to sew ribbons onto pointe shoes!
+The first time you do this it will take time and patience, but it’s all part of the pointe shoe experience and you’re going to have to do it many, many, MANY more times.
+So sit tight, read our top tips for sewing ribbons and elastic onto pointe shoes and you will get better with practice!

 - 1 pair of pointe shoes